gaiustwy/mysentry/README.md

    - Activate motion detection to begin monitoring.

 5. **Review Alerts and Clips**:
-   - Check your email for alerts and access recorded clips of detected motion as needed.
+   - Check your email for alerts and access recorded clips of motion detection as needed.